Swanbourne - Mount Claremont

 Swanbourne - Mount Claremont's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Swanbourne - Mount Claremont shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover is exceptionally high at approximately 83% of the total population (8,737 people), compared to 87.5% in Greater Perth and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (7.1%) and asthma (6.5%), with 73.8% reporting no medical ailments, close to the Greater Perth figure of 74.2%.
+Swanbourne - Mount Claremont demonstrates excellent health outcomes with very low prevalence of common conditions across all ages.
+The private health cover rate is approximately 83% (8,750 people), compared to 87.5% in Greater Perth and a national average of 55.3%.
+Arthritis and asthma are the most prevalent conditions, affecting 7.1% and 6.5% respectively.

 Frequently Asked Questions - Health